from __future__ import annotations

 else:

-raise TypeError("'key' must be int, str, or slice.")
+raise TypeError("'key' must be int, str, slice or list of indices.") from e

 ##################################